piwheels/piwheels/docs/importer.rst

      - *filehash* is the SHA256 hash of the wheel contents.

-     - *pacakge_tag* is the package tag extracted from the filename.
+     - *package_tag* is the package tag extracted from the filename.

      - *package_version_tag* is the version tag extracted from the filename.